huixie90/cpp_papers/concat.md

 ## Common types

 The value and reference types of the resulting view are also unambiguously deduced by the formulation of the `concatable` concept.
-The

 <!-- TODO: discuss why we have common_value_t, the proxy iterator support, etc.
 -->